My Bikes

 Suzuki GS500

 Why this bike?
-Simple.
+Simple answer.
 With no idea about bikes, I had absolutely no starting point or benchmark.
 I was involved in those days with triathlons – both as a participant and an official.
 As an official, I often went on the back of one of the motorbikes as part of monitoring the cycle leg to weed out the drafters.
 I remember one of the riders once telling me to buy a GS500, so I did.

 Honda VFR800

 It was just ahead of a planned trip to Broken Hill in the spring of 2006 (that’s September in Australia), that I decided I didn’t want to do the trip on the GS500.
-In retrospect it was not a very well-based judgement.
+In retrospect, it was not a very well-based judgement.
 The GS would have been fine.
 But I guess I was chomping at the bit to upgrade, although I was technically obliged to stay with a ‘learner legal’ bike until mid October 2006 (one year from getting my full licence).
-I started, at this point, to get my head around different models of bikes – just a few front line contenders for the much anticipated upgrade.
+I started, at this point, to get my head around different models of bikes – just a few front-line contenders for the much-anticipated upgrade.
 I eventually settled on the VFR800.

-VFR800I picked up a nice blue VFR, a couple of years old, with low kms; and in great knick.
+I picked up a nice blue VFR, a couple of years old, with low kms; and in great knick.
 It had had only one owner – a young woman, who sadly had to give it up for medical reasons.
 It came with a full suite of luggage extras.
 Although the size and weight terrified me at the start, I could hardly admit to it, given that I was buying it from a rather slightly built young woman, for whom it had been her only means of transport.

 The worst of it was collecting it to ride home.
-It was already dark and the first experience was to discover that when Iturned to exit her driveway, only the handle bars turned; not the dash board or instruments!
+It was already dark and the first experience was to discover that when I turned to exit her driveway, only the handle bars turned; not the dash board or instruments!
 Totally disorienting.
 Remember I had only ever ridden the GS500 at this stage, on which everything turned with the bars.
 Well, I made it home and got to really love the VFR.
 What a superb bike it is.
 I think I would easily succumb to having it as my No 1 bike if only it came with ABS, which it doesn’t in Australia for some unfathomable reason only known to Honda.

 However, in due course, the (almost) inevitable happened.
 I locked up the front and did some $8000 damage to it.
-Less to me, fortunately.
-But it was a timely reminder of where and how I had lost the plot.
-The ‘plot’ is revealed under the next heading.

 BMW F800ST

-My F800ST in the showroom the day I took deliveryWe have to go back a few steps here.
-It all has to do with the plot.
-Long before I dreamed of the VFR, in the very earliest stages of riding the GS500, when I was first introduced to The Usual Suspects, I learned about the new 800cc bike from BMW that was soon to be rolled out.
+We have to go back a few steps here.
+Long before I dreamed of the VFR, in the very earliest stages of riding the GS500, I learned about the new 800cc bike from BMW that was soon to be rolled out.
 I think it had been ‘launched’ and had been exposed to the usual cadre of well wined and dined bike magazine reviewers, all of whom seemed unanimous in their praise of it – in both its versions.
 The idea of an 800cc seemed perfect for the eventual and inevitable upgrade; and the idea of a BMW was not altogether unappealing.
 I was happy to rationalise that, in my retirement years, I could afford and enjoy this indulgence (that was, of course, before the global financial crisis, the world recession and the swine flu.)
-Not to be taken lightly, which they weren’t by me, were the benefits of ABS brakes.Taking delivery - exciting time
+Not to be taken lightly, which they weren’t by me, were the benefits of ABS brakes.

 I actually ordered the F800ST in May 2006 – some six months before it was remotely likely to reach Australia.
 I joined the F800 forum at that time and ravenously devoured every comment that was made by the Europe-based new owners, for whom it became available about this time.

 I clocked up over 70,000km (~43,500 miles) in two years from having taken delivery of it.
-It now has about 95,000kms on the odometer (Nov 09).
+As at September 2017, I still have almost pristine with almost 132,000km (~82,000 miles) on it.

 Suzuki GSX1100 Katana